Rear-End Collision Accident

 Speed will also be an important part of determining the severity of a rear-end accident.
-High speed collisions are more likely to result in serious injury or death.
-However, low speeds collisions can still result in severe injuries that might include whiplash, headaches or other injuries that develop over time.
+High speed crashes are more likely to result in serious injury or death.
+However, low speeds crashes can still result in severe injuries that might include whiplash, headaches or other injuries that develop over time.

 Many people believe that the vehicle that runs into another vehicle will always be at fault.
 There are situations in which the front vehicle can be held liable for a rear-end collision.

 - Brake lights not functioning

 - Disabled vehicle stopped in traffic

 - Front vehicle backing into the other vehicle

 It is important to work with an experienced attorney when you are involved in a rear-end accident.

 Who to Call

 If you or some you know have been involved in a rear-end accident it is important to know your rights.
 The attorneys at Goldstein, Buckley, Cechman, Rice and Purtz have over 5o years of experience with personal injury cases.
 We have six offices located in Southwest Florida.
 Call us today to set up your appointment for a free consultation.